jsalojar/PiNSiR/README.md

 # PiNSiR

 This protocol has been developed for calculating Pi_n and Pi_s values from SNPs called using GATK pipeline.

-*** NOTE: The code is still very much experimental, but I'm determined to improve it with time... ***
+***NOTE:The code is still very much experimental, but I'm determined to improve it with time.***

+Required software:
+ 1. GATK for SNP calling
+ 2. Installation of ANGSD, versions supporting vcf-pl input are recommended, here I've used v0.933 available through conda.
+ 3. snpEff v4.3t

 The R code for Pi_n and Pi_s calculations requires three files:
    1. A VCF file with SNP calls also from monomorphic sites.
    2. A file with coordinates of deleterious SNPs.